heptarch/heptarch.github.io/drafts/demon.md

 </div>

-Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville chuckles, thinking about the recent charade of negotiations with the GPO.
+Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville chuckles, thinking about the charade of negotiation with the GPO.
 But something grabs his attention:

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px